 Sonnetta spent several years as my primary mountain partner, from working on cattle drives to leading pack strings, and even being IN my pack string sometimes.
 We have such a wonderful history together!
 She even stars in a couple of the stories on my “articles” page, on this website.

-Although at just over 14 hands, she is small in stature – but Sonnetta is completely fearless.
+Standing just over 14 hands, Sonnetta is small in stature – but she is completely fearless.
 Not only will she go anywhere and do anything, she does it with style and flair.
 Sonnetta really IS a powerhouse of energy, and spirit.
 Interestingly enough, all of her adult get have grown to become a full hand taller than she is.

 I often tell people that the Sonnetta/Surfer cross is magic.
 I have to say this doesn’t seem to change – her foals are completely amazing in every way.
-Bred to Surfer for 2017, this one will certainly be no different.
+Bred to Surfer for an early March 2018 foaling, this one will certainly be no different.

 2004 Foundation Chestnut – View pedigree